ringcentral/integration-blog/_posts/2019-04-03-blog-import-the-style-to-the-typescript-file.md

 ### TypeScript show the error when import style file like scss or css

 After the success of migrating to TypeScript development from JavaScript,  we can get more confident in building an incredible product.
 But the challenge will not stop.
-When I import a style file to TypeScript file, the editor shows an error said that could not find the module.
-To overcome the issue about the style file importing is the next challenge we need to face.
+When I import a style file to TypeScript file, the editor shows an error saying that could not find the module.
+To overcome the issue of importing style files is the next challenge we need to face.

-I am researching the solution to avoid the problem that the error message showed due to the TS compile do not know about that when importing the style file.
-Currently, I found some solution and need to clarify which one is the better choice.
+I was researching for the solution to avoid the problem that TS compiler would show errors when importing style files because it does not know what types to expect from those files.
+I found some solutions but need to evaluate which one is the better choice.

 ### Using the "typings-for-css-modules-loader"
-It's a Webpack loader make our style file like SCSS can have intellisense by generating a TypeScript definition (d.ts).
-If you have using the "css-loader" you can easily set up the Webpack configuration by the following:
+This is a Webpack loader that make our style files like SCSS to support intellisense by generating a TypeScript definition file (d.ts).
+If you have been using the "css-loader" already, you can easily set up the Webpack configuration like the following:

 ```javascript
 {